uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-421-available.md

 buildings and attractions upon their earlier physical space using augmented reality.

-The last paper in this issue is \'Retirement in the 1950s: Rebuilding a Longitudinal Research Database\' by Amy M. Pienta and Jared Lyle, respectively Associate Research Scientist and Director of Curation at ICPSR at the University of Michigan.
+The last paper in this issue is 'Retirement in the 1950s: Rebuilding a Longitudinal Research Database' by Amy M. Pienta and Jared Lyle, respectively Associate Research Scientist and Director of Curation at ICPSR at the University of Michigan.
 This tells the story of the successful recovery of the important data from Gordon Streib's Cornell